 The chart below shows this when looking at the U.S. Aggregate bond index returns since.

 The gray bars highlight the actual annual return of the index for the calendar year, dating back to 1980.
 While most years have been positive, we have seen negative and flat annual returns in the past.
 Additionally, the little red dots outline the intra-year decline from peak to trough of the index.
 So even though most years have ended positive for bond funds, investors must weather some volatility and negative returns during the year.
 While we don’t enjoy seeing negative returns part way through a year, we know that staying the course will provide investors with the positive long-term returns they are accustomed to seeing.

-If you are concerned about a rising rate environment and what this may do to your stock and bond portfolio, the following charts are instructive.
+If you are concerned about interest rates going up and what this may do to your stock and bond portfolio, the following charts are instructive.
 These two charts, published by JP Morgan as of 12/31/20, outline what has occurred in high and rising inflation environments and low and rising inflation environments.
 The reference to “high” or “low” is relative to the median consumer price index for urban consumers from 1988-2020.
 This period of time spans 33 years and averaged 2.5% year over year.

 As you can see, while we have experienced both high and low periods of inflation 14 times since 1988, this has generally not created negative returns for bond assets.
 In fact, both bond and stock indexes have been generally positive during these periods of time.

 If you have questions about the structure of your portfolio assets and how it is currently positioned, please do not hesitate to reach out to our team of professionals.